 Based on historic soil and groundwater investigations, ERS believes that the vertical distribution of groundwater containing diesel has been adequately characterized.
-The floating characteristics of the low density hydrocarbons combined with a high plasticity, bay mud aquatard, appears to have stopped the downward migration of diesel contamination at a depth of approximately seven feet below ground surface (bgs.).
-(Config Show in Crass sections Showing Show
+The floating characteristics of the low density hydrocarbons combined with a high plasticity, bay mud aquatard, appears to have stopped the downward migration of diesel contamination at a depth of approximately five to six feet below ground surface (bgs.).